Anivice/cow-file-storage/README.md

 This project is served as a proof-of-concept, not at anywhere had any intention to deliver any production level stability, security, or even functionality.
-The code has low quality, and has more focus on structure than performance.
+The code has low quality and has more focus on structure than performance.

 ## Introduction